canada-ca/canada-ca.github.io/_posts/2019-10-07-tips-travel-contact.md

 ## 4. Build on previous experiments and learning

-CRA is responsible for web content related to several top tasks for Canadians.
+<abbr title="Canada Revenue Agency">CRA</abbr> is responsible for web content related to several top tasks for Canadians.
 These include filing your taxes and accessing the Canada Child Benefit.
-Many of these tasks require you to contact the CRA or send them a form.
-CRA call centers receive millions of calls each year.
+Many of these tasks require you to contact the <abbr title="Canada Revenue Agency">CRA</abbr> or send them a form. <abbr title="Canada Revenue Agency">CRA</abbr> call centers receive millions of calls each year.
 Often people contact the call centres because they can’t figure out what office to call for their specific request or because they can’t find which address to send their form to when the address isn’t printed on the form.
 Imagine how much more quickly people could receive service for complex questions, if the answers to these simple questions were easy to find online.

-In 2018, during the [CRA business registration and account maintenance optimization project](https://blog.canada.ca/research-summaries/business-account-research-summary.html), the team built a simple wizard to help people find the right tax service office or tax centre.
-(Forms must be sent to different CRA addresses based on where the person or business is located.)
+In 2018, during the [<abbr title="Canada Revenue Agency">CRA</abbr> business registration and account maintenance optimization project](https://blog.canada.ca/research-summaries/business-account-research-summary.html), the team built a simple wizard to help people find the right tax service office or tax centre.
+(Forms must be sent to different <abbr title="Canada Revenue Agency">CRA</abbr> addresses based on where the person or business is located.)
 The wizard helped 61% of test participants successfully complete their task.
-This year we looked at the wizard again as part of the Contact the CRA project.
+This year we looked at the wizard again as part of the Contact the <abbr title="Canada Revenue Agency">CRA</abbr> project.
 We realized that it was still complex and only covered some of the most popular forms.
 There was room to improve the design.

 The team simplified the process further.
 Instead of using postal codes in the lookup, we used the form number and province.
 This way the lookup works for all forms.
 Success rates climbed to 94% when we tested the prototype of the new wizard.